prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

 The program should interface with an inventory of products kept in a CSV file named `data/products.csv`, however this CSV file should not be tracked in version control (see setup instructions).

 The program should assume existence of the CSV file in the specified location.
-And it should assume the file contains the proper header row:
+And it should assume the CSV file contains the proper header row:

     id,name,aisle,department,price

-The program should work even if the CSV file contains no additional rows besides the header row.
+The program should function even if the CSV file contains no additional rows besides the header row.
 This would correspond to a situation where there are no products in the inventory.

+The program should function regardless of the order of rows in the CSV file.

 ### Interface Requirements